mindis/discrete-choice-models/eclc-mixl/README.txt

 ##  Equality Constrained Latent Class - Mixed Logit - LC - MIXL
 ################################################################################

-This model is not currently programmed
+The model works, but is not fully tested.
+Updates will follow.